 The Judging Panel

-The Sydney Royal Cheese & Dairy Show engages the most experienced and respected Judges in the industry and endorses the development of future judges with a strong succession plan through Associate Judges.
+The Sydney Royal Fine Food Show engages experienced and respected industry professionals as Judges and firmly endorses the development of future Judges with a strong succession plan through Associate Judges.

 Manufacturers and technologists from industry